 Frequently Asked Questions

 Why are your prices so low?
-We are a small family-owned business, without much overhead expenses, and we generally buy directly from the factory, cutting out the middle men.
+We are a small family-owned business, without many overhead expenses, and we generally buy directly from the factory, cutting out the middlemen.
 We don't have any CEO's making big bucks:-)

 What's the difference between your 4Throws implements and the big name brand companies?
 Not much, other than the price.
 All of our competition-grade implements are built precisely to IAAF Specifications, and we routinely conduct in-house testing to ensure you'll have no surprises on meet day!
 Our training implements are quality products generally manufactured within IAAF specifications, but they are designed primarily for training.
 They are designed to be inexpensive implements used in daily training but can be used in competition.

 What's the difference between inexpensive and expensive javelins?
 Most javelins are made from aluminum.
 The cheapest javelins are made from standard aluminum and are not hardened.
 For the money, it is recommended to go with the 4Throws Training javelins for most high school throwers.
 Advanced high school throwers will benefit from the stiffer Competition or Elite Competition javelins.
 These are built with a more expensive, aircraft-grade aluminum, and are hardened to increase rigidity and decrease incidences of bending the tails with a bad tail-first throw.
 After more than a year of in-the-field testing, we have had ZERO javelins with any bending whatsoever.
 These javelins are tough!, and are ready for thousands of throws.